 Not far away from The Cannery is another dog-friendly shopping centre in Inner City Sydney, East Village.
 Located in Zetland, next to the Eastern Distributor, the policy is clearly announced on their website and recently the signage has also been updated at the entrances.

 Your best options for shopping with your pet are PETStock (next to the carpark) or Dogue (across Cooper Place), rather than the Coles supermarket.
-Dogs are welcome in the outdoor dining area of Village Crown, with a gourmet menu just for pets.
+Dogs are welcome in the outdoor dining area of Village Crown, with a gourmet menu just for pets, while Colins Butchery offers a range of pet food and bones for dogs.
 Across the road is an off-leash park.

 Birkenhead Point, Drummoyne